-Review by Shelby Shapiro.
-Review first published online 8 May 2023 and will appear in Volume 10 of The Independent Scholar.
+Review by Shelby Shapiro, first published online 8 May 2023.

 Jeremy Zallen has written a political economy-a labor history-of pre-electric artificial lighting, basically going from candles to kerosene (and beyond).
 This is less a history of changing technologies and more an unveiling of the toils and troubles encountered and involved in the production of different forms of light, starting with tallow candles. whale oil, turpentine, coal gas and oil, lard oil, sulphur matches, and kerosene.
 He takes each of these energy forms and examines their production and distribution, including the products necessary for using them, as well as the side effects for producers and, to a lesser extent, consumers, from boats to barrel staves, match frames to miner's lamps.
 The greatest strength of this book lies in its granular description of these processes.
 Suffice it to say that I have not been able to look at a candle in the same way I did before.
 Zallen's writing often borders on the lyrical - even where his conclusions are questionable.